dsmic/PythonProlog/README.md

 it is trained in the prepareAI directory by

-First run python3 ../main.py to generate the training data (ignore file not found error at the end of ececution) and than python3 prepare.py --lr 0.0001, model copied to final_eqn0.hdf5 and started python3 main.py
+First run python3 ../main.py to generate the training data (ignore file not found error at the end of ececution) and than

+python3 prepare.py --lr 0.0001 (you will need GPU support or use --RNN_type GRU parameter to support cpu gru layers),

+model copied to final_eqn0.hdf5

+and started python3 main.py in the top directory

 The search space seems to be drastically reduced, but it is not guarantied, that the proof succeeds, as only the first three guesses of the rnn are used.